Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 />

-**Create the `config.toml` of the ABCI server:** The ABCI server is used by CometBFT to model the logic of Carmentis within the CometBFT server.
+**Create the `config.toml` file of the ABCI server:** The ABCI server is used by CometBFT to model the logic of Carmentis within the CometBFT server.
 This ABCI server needs a configuration file whose the configuration documentation can be found [here](/configuration/node/abci/config).
-Again, we provide you below the most interesting parameters to edit below:
+This file has to be created **next to the cometbft folder**, we refer you to the tree structure below.
+We provide you a ready-to-use configuration for your node.
+Be aware that this configuration *might not be compatible* with your configuration!

 <HighlightedToml
 highlights={[